Learn more about the main email authentication protocols (SPF, DKIM, DMARC) and how they are used to verify email senders and improve deliverability.

 Authenticate your domain to reach Gmail recipients

-Beginning in February 2024, Gmail will require all bulk senders to follow stricter anti-spam guidelines.
+Beginning in February 2024, Gmail started requiring all bulk senders to follow stricter anti-spam guidelines.
 If you send more than 5,000 messages per day, you need to set up SPF and DKIM email authentication for your domain.
 This will prevent Gmail from blocking your messages or marking them as spam.

 How does email authentication work in Brevo?

 In addition to authenticating senders for your domain, you’ll also have to authenticate apps that send emails on your behalf.
-This includes email marketing services.
+This includes email marketing platforms.